dochope/Easy-AVR-USART-Class-Library/README.md

 Program Memory Usage    :   432 bytes   1,3 % Full
 Data Memory Usage       :   10 bytes   0,5 % Full

+Of course the real memory usage is higher by buffers sizes and some variables.

 next step: rewrite it into C